By Amy Resnic

 Evolving Definition of a Green Career

 The definition of a green career continues to evolve.
-Job searchers looking for "green careers" on the Web will quickly learn that what defines a green job varies depending on the source.
-In fact, there is quite a bit of controversy surrounding what is and what isn't a green job, with many "shades of green".
+Job searchers looking for "green careers" on the Web quickly learn that what defines a green job varies depending on the source.
+In fact, there is quite a bit of controversy surrounding what is and what isn't a green job, with many "shades of green."